 Let us now proceed to see the shape and size of the shadows.
-The nature of the shadow will depend on the various parameters.
-So we sketch the black hole shadow for various possible causes.
-In Fig. 3, the sketch shows that with the increase of the value of $b$ the size of the shadow decrease and the left end of the shadow moves a little to the right when $k$ and $\ell$ remain fixed.
-The deformation of the shadow is not so great.
-Fig. 4 shows the change of shape of the shadow with a variation of the plasma parameter $k$ keeping $b$ and $\ell$ fixed.
+The nature of the shadow will depend on various parameters.
+So, we sketch the black hole shadow for various possible cases.
+In Fig. 3 and Fig. 4 we see that with the increase in the value of $b$ the size of the shadow decreases and the left end of the shadow moves a little to the right when $k$ and $l$ remain fixed.
+Fig. 5 and Fig. 6 show the change of shape of the shadow with a variation of the plasma parameter $k$ keeping $b$ and $l$ fixed.
 The figure shows that the size of the shadow increases with the increase of the value of $k$.
-Here deformation of the shape of the shadow can not be found pictorially however mathematically very little deviation is observed.
-Please see TABLE.1.
-Fig 5. shows that for a negative value of $\ell$ the left end of the shadow shifts towards the left and for the positive value of $\ell$ it shifts towards the right.
-Deformation of the shape of the shadow is prominent.
+Here deformation of the shape of the shadow can not be found pictorially however mathematically very little deviation is observed, which can be observed from TABLE.
+I. Fig. 7 and Fig. 8 show that for a negative value of $l$ the left end of the shadow shifts towards the left and for a positive value of $l$ it shifts towards the right.
+Deformation of the shape of the shadow is prominent in all cases.

-Using the parameters which are introduced by Hioki and Maeda in \cite{KHS}, we analyze deviation from the circular form of the shadow $\left(\delta_{s}\right)$ and the size $\left(R_{s}\right)$ of the shadow image of the black hole.
+Using the parameters, which are introduced by Hioki and Maeda in \cite{KHS}, we analyze the deviation from the circular form of the shadow $\left(\delta_{s}\right)$ and the size $\left(R_{s}\right)$ of the shadow image of the black hole.